Historical Apoplexy · State Legislative Adaptations · Michigan

 (20) THE FLINT WATER CRISIS THROUGH THE MARMOT/SAPOLSKY/BLACKBURN

-LENS: Flint was already a subordinated population — majority Black,
+LENS: Flint was already a subordinated population, majority Black,

 post-industrial, high poverty.
 The lead poisoning compounded the

-Sapolsky's chronic cortisol elevation + Blackburn's telomere
+Sapolsky's chronic cortisol elevation plus Blackburn's telomere

-shortening + lead neurotoxicity = compounded biological assault on
+shortening plus lead neurotoxicity equals compounded biological

 (21) DETROIT'S THIRTY-YEAR LIFE EXPECTANCY GAP: As of 2021,

-Detroiters had a life expectancy at birth of sixty-nine (69) years —
+Detroiters had a life expectancy at birth of sixty-nine (69) years,

-four (4) years lower than Wayne County and seven (7) years less than
+four (4) years lower than Wayne County and seven (7) years less

-policy failure.
+failure.
 That is a verdict.
 That is not genetics, it is not

-individual choice — it is the gradient (Detroit Future City, 2024;
+individual choice, it is the gradient (Detroit Future City, 2024;

 Planet Detroit, 2023; Detroit News, 2018);